gbif/pipelines/docs/README.md

 # Docs

-Documents related to the project
+Documents related to the project.